This lesson is still being designed and assembled (Pre-Alpha version)

 “Settings” or variables that are set beforehand that controls the learning process (of a model).
 Hyperparameters govern how the model learns and adjusts the parameters.
 Hyperparameters for a neural network can include the number of layers and the number of neurons in each layer, the learning rate, the activation function, the optimizer, and many more.

-Uses a trained model to make predictions or “inferences” on new, unseen data.
-In other words, deploying the model to make predictions on new, unseen data.
+Uses a trained model to make predictions or generate outputs on new, unseen data.
+In other words, deploying the model to make predictions or generate output on new, unseen data.

 The first layer of a neural network that receives the input data and passes it to the next layer.